The Company’s first big hit is the Uke-A-Doodle, a child-sized instrument designed to make music more interactive and accessible.

 Mattel becomes a publicly traded company.

-Chatty Cathy is introduced with the voice of June Foray.
-She is the second most popular doll during the 60s behind Barbie.
+Chatty Cathy is introduced with the voice of June Foray, a legendary voice actress.
+Chatty Cathy is the second most popular doll during the 60s behind Barbie.

 Ken is introduced as a boyfriend for Barbie.